Canna Lily Pests: How To Control Pests On Canna Lily Plants

 In most cases, you’ll only need 1% percent to make an effective foliar spray.

-To make the spray, create an emulsion by mixing 1 teaspoon of Dawn dish soap or pure castile soap into a gallon of water, then stir in 2 tablespoons of clarified hydrophobic neem oil.
+To make this bug spray for canna lily, create an emulsion by mixing 1 teaspoon of Dawn dish soap or pure castile soap into a gallon of water, then stir in 2 tablespoons of clarified hydrophobic neem oil.

 If you click this link and make a purchase, we earn a commission at no additional cost to you.